commercialhaskell/stack/doc/unpack_command.md

         after the package version and located at endpoint `package\<package_version>\candidate\`.
 This is true of Hackage.

-*   the target is unpacked into a directory named after the package version.
-    Pass the option `--to <directory>` to specify the destination directory.
-The directory can be an absolute one or relative to the current directory.
+*   the target is unpacked into a subdirectory of the current directory.
+Pass the option `--to <directory>` to specify an alternative destination directory to the current directory.
+The destination directory can be an absolute one or relative to the current directory.